 Grand Rounds are held virtually on Wednesdays and include prominent guest speakers discussing a broad spectrum of topics.

 Workshops are presented on specific skills vital to the practice of family medicine.
 Topics include motivational interviewing, suturing techniques, casting and splinting, joint injections, ACLS review, and the musculoskeletal exam.
 We do learning OSCEs and role playing to teach and evaluate clinical and supervisory skills.

 Residents have a lot of fun with these hands-on sessions.
 The sessions provide the opportunity to practice techniques in a safe, supportive environment while fostering cooperation and teamwork.

 We have two types of journal article reviews.
-Twice a month, residents actively participate in our American Family Physician reading and discussion supervised by a faculty member and a designated resident.
-We also review articles focusing on research methodology and evidence-based medicine to improve our clinical practice.
+Residents review and complete the CME for the American Family Physician – a resident chooses and presents topics in conjunction with Dr. Jacobs.
+A focus is on topics related to clinical practice and board preparation.
+We also review journal articles and NEJM Journal Watch discussions – focusing on research methodology and evidence-based medicine to improve our clinical practice.

 Research and Scholarly Activities